anuragShingare30/Cross_Chain_Tokens/CrossChain.md

 #### How Does Chainlink CCIP Work?

-- CCIP uses `Decentralized oracle networks(DON) and Risk Management Network(RMN)` to check the security and transparency across blockchain
+- CCIP uses `Decentralized oracle networks(DON) and Risk Management Network(RMN)` to check the security and transparency to validate the data or message across blockchain!!!!
+- CCIP also inclide `rate limits` for transferring data/assets for security.
 - This acts as validators and message relayers between blockchains

 1. **User Requests Cross-Chain Action**:
-   - A smart contract on Blockchain A wants to send tokens or data to Blockchain B.
+   - A smart contract on Blockchain-A wants to send tokens or data to Blockchain-B.
    - The contract sends a request to CCIP

 2. **Chainlink Oracles Validate & Relay Data**: